nodejitsu/prenup/README.md

 <img src="http://imgur.com/RcVnG.png" border="0"/>

+# a collaborative bdd project planning tool for node

-### prenup allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarios, and unit tests.
+prenup allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarios, and unit tests.

 ## features